-The Strategic Infrastructure Board seeks ways to overcome infrastructure issues that are holding back the economic development of the county.
-It follows that Hertfordshire LEP is investing in the regeneration of Hatfield town centre as part of its specific commitment to re-invigorate our places for the 21st Century with a focus on our ‘first wave’ New Towns including Hatfield.
+Hertfordshire LEP's Strategic Infrastructure Board seeks ways to overcome the infrastructure issues that are holding back the economic development of the county.
+Our investment into the regeneration of Hatfield town centre aligns with our commitment to re-invigorating our places for the 21st century, with a focus on our ‘first wave’ New Towns including Hatfield.

 The Hatfield 2030+ project, a partnership of public and private sector organisations, aims to revitalise Hatfield town centre.

 It will improve the town centre through residential-led regeneration; enhance business growth by providing new space and infrastructure for start-ups; improve the range and quality of housing; use place-making to regenerate key corridors and create safe, quality public spaces; improve walking, cycling and public transport connections; identify opportunities for better leisure and culture provision; and ultimately unlock the economic potential of the town.